 While it is difficult to judge on the optimal level of implication, we avoid, as much as can, contributions in kind, which may give dissatisfaction on either side of the contributors, while we also refrain of being operationally involved.

 We have devised a Governance Facilitation process that dedicates on average 27 man-days to the participated Company.

-It allows to maximize the efficiency of the alliance by entering into governance mechanics that, if well put into play, allow a maximized readability of the Company.
+It allows to maximize the efficiency of the alliance by implementing Governance mechanisms that, if well put into play, allow a maximized readability of the Company.

-It is an important component of our Governance facilitation process.
+It is a vital component of our Governance facilitation process.
 Taken back to the “credit” of 27 days / year, it may come to 15 days, the 12 remaining days being used for supporting the preparation and the debriefing of the other Boards.